Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Good morning guys.
 Congrats on the nice Jakafi number and your progress.
 Thanks for taking the question.
 I guess two.
 First, the paired biopsy trials with the I-O doublets appear to have been pushed out or are at least sort of trending right where it's on slide 11.
 Can you provide some color on the status here?

 And then I guess also for Steven, on the RESET study, what's the expectation on when that might read out?
-I know ClinicalTrials.gov says sort of mid-2020, but I guess the most comparable Novartis study is two times the size of yours and is expected to read out in second half of 2018.
-So is there any nuance we're missing in the timeline here or is this just sort of conservative?
+I know ClinicalTrials.gov says sort of mid-2020, but I guess the most comparable Novartis study is two times the size of yours, and is expected to read out in second half of 2018.
+So is there any nuance we're missing in the timeline here, or is this just sort of conservatism?
 Thank you.

 Steven H. Stein - Incyte Corp.

 Carter, hi.
 It's Steven.
-On your paired biopsy question, it's – the studies have – in terms of enrollment we've done really well.
+On your paired biopsy question, it's – the studies have – in terms of enrollment, we've done really well.
 It's now collecting the tissue, analyzing what we have, doing the required testing, and then reporting it out.
-And that part is still underway and there are some tricky natures to understanding do you have adequate representative tumor samples.
+And that part is still underway, and there are some tricky natures to understanding, do you have adequate representative tumor samples.
 So we need a little bit longer, you're correct, and we expect to be able to show that data to you sometime during 2018.

 In terms of the timeline for the RESET program in essential thrombocythemia, and I just want to make sure you understand that this is in a patient population who have either progressed on hydroxyurea or are intolerant of it, and then are randomized to either, in our case, ruxolitinib or the control in this case, anagrelide, with an endpoint that is a composite around platelet control and white blood cell control, and the goal is 120 patients there.
 And we'll have to just see.
-Obviously, we always want to do better on operational enrollment than what we anticipate, but we don't expect us to be an incredibly easy population to find, and that's why we have guided to mid-2020 at the moment.
+Obviously, we always want to do better on operational enrollment than what we anticipate, but we don't expect this to be an incredibly easy population to find, and that's why we have guided to mid-2020 at the moment.

 Carter Gould - UBS Securities LLC